Danielsvox/react-ecommerce-store/README.md

-<h1 align="center">🛍️ React E-Commerce Store</h1>
+<h1 align="center">🤖 Gundam Ccs</h1>

 ![](/src/Resources/image/preview1.png)
 <p align="center">
-  Game Store built with React
+  Gundam Model Kit Ccs built with React
 </p>

 ## Short Description
-An e-commerce store, imitating a Game Store, built with React.
-Includes dedicated game pages, a search functionality, genre and rating filters, a like feature and a wishlist.
+An e-commerce store, imitating a Gundam Model Kit Ccs, built with React.
+Includes dedicated gundam pages, a search functionality, grade and rating filters, a like feature and a wishlist.
 Responsive to the bone and tested with Jest.
 You can find a list of [features](#features), [performance tests](#performance) and [technologies used](#technologies-used) below.

 ## 🔴 Demo
 🧪 [Live Demo](https://gianlucajahn.github.io/react-ecommerce-store) available.
 Click "Live Demo" to open it.

 ## Showcase
 You can see images and a GIF of the project in user interaction below.
-The user starts on the landing page, navigates through the browse section, selects a game, adds it to their cart and opens the cart.
+The user starts on the landing page, navigates through the browse section, selects a gundam model kit, adds it to their cart and opens the cart.
 The GIF does not show all features of the shop, it only shows the most elementary user interactions. <br /> <br />

 ![](/src/Resources/image/preview0.png)
 ![](/src/Resources/image/preview1.png)